drewlakee/dizzy-brawl-meta-server/README.md

 **JSON Body Response**

-response has same sequenced as request JSON, so uuids in same place as added tasks before
+Response has same order as a request json structure, so uuids will be in same order

 name                | data type                 | description
 ------------        |-------------              |-------------
 tasks               | json array of strings          | array contains generated tasks uuids

-single json object
+Single json object

 name                    | data type                 | description
 ------------            |-------------              |-------------